hb9kns/m4rkthon/README.md

 combines the best of three worlds: write your documentation right inside your code, and use `m4` macro processor commands together with Python code, or *vice versa* -- whatever.

+As a bonus, **m4rkthon** will make sure there is a colon ':' at the end of lines beginning with any of the words class/def/elif/else/except/for/if/try.
+Does anybody have a clue why Python freaks out when they're missing, but there follows an indented code block?
+Totally useless syntactic sugar!
+(Yes I know, this logic fails in case of one-liners, where colons do make sense.
+However, that is totally against Python style, innit!?)

 ## File processing

 The `m4rkthon` script accepts the option `-n` and one or more file arguments.